All Episodes

 They had to put capital at risk.

-Um they had to stay entrepreneurial.
+They had to stay entrepreneurial.

 You couldn't have combinations, conglomerates.

-Well uh tie that in with us today.
+Tie that in with us today.

-Uh Teddy Roosevelt was working in the right direction.
+Teddy Roosevelt was working in the right direction.

-He was working the right direction agriculturally.
+He was working in the right direction agriculturally.

-Uh can you bring it up to today?
+Can you bring it up to today?

 Yeah, right.

-We have a little problem with that Bretton Woods agreement that he should have pulled out of before we started things.
+We have a little problem with that Bretton Woods agreement that he should have pulled out of before we started doing things.

-Well, I I don't know.
+Well, I don't know.

 You have some good points.